billyjbryant/PokeAlarmWiki/Configuring-Pokealarm.md

     "type": "discord",
     "webhook_url": "https://discordapp.com/api/webhooks/1234567890",
     "pokemon":{
-      "title": "The high IV dragon <pkmn> appears with a roar!", "body": "It has an IV of <iv>%!"
+      "title": "The high IV dragon <mon_name> appears with a roar!", "body": "It has an IV of <iv>%!"
     }
   }